 - develops a music literacy in which one can hear in their mind what they see and see in their mind what they hear.

 Participants enrolled in the WSU program take part in classes aimed at developing Musicianship, Pedagogy, Teaching Repertoire, Conducting, and Choral Music-Making.
 We offer all three levels, leading to an OAKE endorsed Certificate in Kodály Music Education upon successful completion of Level III.
-Further, in 2019 we will be offering a Level I track for secondary music teachers.
+Further, in 2020 we will be offering Levels I and II for secondary music teachers.
 One level may be completed each summer.
 Students have the option to earn five semester credits toward a graduate degree.
 The courses are also eligible for Teacher Recertifiication Points in many school systems (please check with your district for verification).